research-core/core-reagents/README.md

 1. Merge current changes to production branch.
 2. Build the Jenkins Job "reagents-db"
 3. Login on cnp-intranet.champalimaud.pt and reload apache server

+## Packaging (optional)
+In principle, there is no need for packaging because Jenkins will do the hard work but anyway this is how to do it:

+	python setup.py sdist --formats=zip